 This service is only available to the Seton Hall Law community.

 For the more intricate questions, you can also email your question to LawLibRef@shu.edu.
 The reference email account is monitored by reference librarians Monday - Friday, and they try to responds in a timely fashion.

 Reference librarians also answer questions over the telephone.
 Please feel free to contact us at 973-642-8861 for remote access navigation and other quick questions.
 Please remember, however, that the person in the Law Library comes first; we may be away from the phone helping another patron.
 Please leave a message on our voice mail system or email us at LawLibRef@shu.edu.

-Reference librarians help you use the library and its collections, but they cannot do legal research for you.
-Reference librarians locate information; identify relevant resources; develop search strategies for catalogs, databases, indexes, and the internet; and provide legal research methodology training.
+Reference librarians help you use the library and its collections.
+They do not do research for you.
+Reference librarians locate information; identify relevant resources; develop search strategies for catalogs, databases, indexes, and the internet; and provide legal research training.